PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 1.2.1.
 GUI Framework

-GUI Framework is used to develop the BREW application containing UI components such as window, control, dialog etc.
+GUI Framework is used to develop the BREW applet containing UI components such as window, control, dialog, menu etc.

-By automating complicated GUI processing such as event handling, redrawing, etc, GUI Framework enables developers to focus on making their applications truly exciting and original.
+By automating complicated GUI processing such as event dispatching, redrawing, etc, GUI Framework enables developers to focus on making their applications truly exciting and original.

 1.2.2.
 Utility